UMP 94x28 [3xM10] GW F300 GOLD Lina / N38 - search holder

 - They are highly resistant to demagnetization by external magnetic sources,

-- Significant importance in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical equipment or other highly developed apparatuses.
+- Significant importance in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical apparatus or various technologically advanced devices.

 Disadvantages of neodymium magnets: